Skip to content

 Busybox

-KernelSU ships with a feature complete BusyBox binary (including full SELinux support).
+KernelSU ships with a feature-complete BusyBox binary (including full SELinux support).
 The executable is located at /data/adb/ksu/bin/busybox.
 KernelSU's BusyBox supports runtime toggle-able "ASH Standalone Shell Mode".
 What this standalone mode means is that when running in the ash shell of BusyBox, every single command will directly use the applet within BusyBox, regardless of what is set as PATH.
 For example, commands like ls, rm, chmod will NOT use what is in PATH (in the case of Android by default it will be /system/bin/ls, /system/bin/rm, and /system/bin/chmod respectively), but will instead directly call internal BusyBox applets.
 This makes sure that scripts always run in a predictable environment and always have the full suite of commands no matter which Android version it is running on.
 To force a command not to use BusyBox, you have to call the executable with full paths.

 Every single shell script running in the context of KernelSU will be executed in BusyBox's ash shell with standalone mode enabled.
 For what is relevant to 3rd party developers, this includes all boot scripts and module installation scripts.